Growing Your Aging Parent's Wealth During Their Golden Years

-While the above scenario sounds reasonable, if not typical, it's one that could be a recipe for disaster.
-In fact, despite the above beliefs, retirement is not a time to forget what afforded your aging parents the ability to retire in the first place—wealth generation!
-Sure, their 50s and 60s are a time to begin contemplating, if not enjoying retirement, living off the hard-earned fruits of their labor, and pursuing goals they may have set aside in the past.
-But it is not a time where it's permissible to assume that their level of wealth will immediately and irrevocably begin their steep decline or move forever sideways.
-Doing so could permanently alter the well-intentioned plans.
+While the above scenario sounds reasonable, if not typical, it is one that could be a recipe for disaster.
+In fact, despite the above commonly held beliefs, retirement is not a time to forget what afforded your aging parents the ability to retire in the first place—wealth generation!
+Sure, their 50s and 60s are a time to begin contemplating, if not enjoying retirement, living off the hard-earned fruits of their labor and pursuing goals they may have set aside in the past.
+But it is not a time where it's permissible to assume that their level of wealth will immediately and irrevocably begin its steep decline or move forever sideways.
+Doing so could permanently alter well-intentioned plans.

 With proper planning, not only can you help your senior parents leave a legacy that will last generations, help provide for your children's college education, or establish a program for charitable giving, to name a few of the common goals of elderly retirees and near-retirees, but you can also help your elderly mom or dad continue growing and creating wealth well throughout their retirement—if you follow these three principles.